 The STATELESS category should not be read aloud.
 STATELESS refers to a person who is not considered as a national (citizen) by any State under the operation of its law.
 The category may apply to native- or foreign-born persons.

-DEM_20 Which other country is (NAME) a citizen of?
+DEM20 Which other country (are/is) (you/NAME) a citizen of?

-The question is asked only of persons who report being citizens of a country other than (or in addition to) Malawi
+The question is asked only of persons who report being citizens of a country other than (or in addition to) Malawi.

 FUNCTIONAL DIFFICULTIES